PolyhedralDev/TerraWiki/pages/tutorials/Creating-a-Pack.md

 6. Configure your test server's world to use the new config as a generator:
     1. Open `bukkit.yml` (Found in the root of the server).

-    2. Assign your new generator to the default world (known simply as *world*) by **adding the following lines to the end of the file**:
+    2. Assign your new generator to the default world  by **adding the following lines to the end of the file**:

     ```yaml
     worlds:
-      world:
+      <LEVEL NAME>: # The name of this can be found in the 'server.properties' under
+                    # the 'level-name' key.
+By default, level-name is set to 'world'
         generator: Terra:EXAMPLE
         # Replace 'EXAMPLE' with the ID of your config.
     ```